 Bright manages the theatre’s facilities and grounds, production/ tech, as well as company calendars and scheduling.
 He leads training for the company’s student training programs, including the 2007 performance residency at Brandeis University.
 He holds an honors degree in Theatre from Hull University, where he was an assistant director and actor in a national award-winning original performance Unlucky for Some (2004).
 In England, he worked with the National Youth Theatre, Theatre Training Initiative, and Israeli artist Yoram Monzensan among many others.

-Hayley Brown (Actor & Co-op Manager) has worked with Double Edge since 2003, creating roles in three company and ten Summer Spectacle performances including Madame Petra / The Barber in the UnPOSSESSED, the Firebird in The Firebird (2010) and Circe in The Odyssey (2011, 2012).
+Hayley Brown (Actor) has worked with Double Edge since 2003, creating roles in four company and eleven Summer Spectacle performances including Madame Petra / The Barber in the UnPOSSESSED, the Firebird in The Firebird (2010) and Circe in The Odyssey (2011, 2012).
 She is currently working on The Grand Parade (of the 20th Century), which premiered at Arena Stage (Washington, DC) in February 2013.

-Brown manages the theater's food co-op and vegetable garden.
+With the Double Edge company, she has trained with renowned theatre-makers and musicians from around the world, including Rena Mirecka (Poland), Kitka Women's Vocal Ensemble (Oakland, CA), Russian composer Alexander Bakshi and vocalist Lyudmila Bakshi.
 She completed the Intensive Program at the New England Center for Circus Arts, with a focus on aerial fabric and due trapeze.
 Prior to Double Edge she was a competitive gymnast and participated in the All Western District Music Festival Choir from 1995-99.
 Brown holds a BA in Theatre Studies from the University Without Walls program at UMASS and is a native of Western Massachusetts.

 Prior to Double Edge, Durand designed over 100 productions and established an international reputation as an authority on baroque sceneography.
 She is the recipient of numerous awards, including a National Endowment for the Humanities grant, a Marion and Jasper Whiting Foundation grant, and was recognized as the "Best in Boston¨ twice for scenic design and once for performance.
 Durand holds a BFA in Painting, an MFA in Stage Design and a PhD in Theatre History and Criticism from Tufts University.